 Our unit was manufactured in September 2020.
 You can see the label here.

 The Dell Alienware AW2721D is an impressive and versatile gaming monitor that's well-suited for a variety of uses.
-It has one of the widest color gamuts and one of the highest brightness in HDR among the gaming monitors we've tested, and its build quality stands out as well.
+It has one of the widest color gamuts and one of the highest brightness in HDR among the gaming monitors we've tested, and it has better build quality than some of its direct competitors, like the ASUS ROG Swift PG279QM.
 For more options, check out our recommendations for the best gaming monitors, the best 1440p gaming monitors, and the best monitors.

 The Dell Alienware AW2721D and the Dell S2721DGF are both great gaming monitors with similar performance.
 That said, the AW2721D has a higher max refresh rate and slightly better picture quality overall.
 They have similar response times, although the S2721DGF experiences less overshoot.
 The S2721DGF has much better reflection handling and better ergonomics, but the AW2721D feels better built, gets significantly brighter in SDR and HDR, and has much better accuracy out-of-the-box, although this can vary between units.
 The S2721DGF may represent a better value to some people.